Small Charcuterie Board

 - dried fig and olive crackers

-- crostini not pictured
+- crostini

 - chocolate covered graham crackers